MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_filehandler.md

 ### CommitAsync function
 Writes the changes to the file specified by the |outputFilePath| parameter.
-FileHandler::Observer will be called upon success or failure.
+[FileHandler::Observer](undefined) will be called upon success or failure.

 ### CommitAsync function
 Writes the changes to the stream specified by the |outputStream| parameter.
+|outputStream| must not be the same as inputStream used for creating the handler.
-FileHandler::Observer will be called upon success or failure.
+[FileHandler::Observer](undefined) will be called upon success or failure.

 ### IsModified function
 Checks if there are changes to commit to the file.